Infraste03/KGE_RS/fashion_generalization/alternate_learning/configs/README.md

 # `step4_config_fashion_v3.yaml`

-This configuration belongs to the separate Fashion v3 experimental setting.
+This configuration belongs to the separate Fashion-Heavy experimental setting.

 It should not be interpreted as the same experiment as the standard 64-dimensional Fashion configuration.